 Video – Mitai Maori Village

-Relaxing In Rotorua
+Relaxing Around Lake Rotorua

 You simply can’t beat a relaxing soak in Rotorua’s hot pools after spending a hard day – mountain biking, hiking, rafting, riding the luge…

-If you think about it, A visit to Rotorua New Zealand should be compulsory…!
+If you think about it, A visit to Rotorua, New Zealand, should be compulsory!